Rank-Factorized Implicit Neural Bias: Scaling Super-Resolution Transformer with FlashAttention: Comparisons of Training and Inference Costs Across FlashAttention Implementations

 \section{Comparisons of Training and Inference Costs Across FlashAttention Implementations}

-In this section, we compare the training and inference costs across different FlashAttention implementations.
-We consider FlashAttention2~\cite{FlashAttn2}, which is widely used in practice, and FlashAttention3~\cite{FlashAttn3}, an improved version optimized for Hopper GPUs.
-As shown in Table~\ref{tab:AblationAttention_cost_only}, FlashAttention3 achieves a 20\% faster training throughput and a 10\% lower inference latency compared to FlashAttention2.
-These results suggest that as FlashAttention continues to improve, our approach can benefit from additional acceleration with only minor changes to the overall method.
+In this section, we compare the training and inference costs across different FlashAttention implementations, including FlashAttention2~\cite{FlashAttn2}, FlashAttention3~\cite{FlashAttn3}, and FlashAttention4~\cite{FlashAttn4}.
+Since FlashAttention4 is still in beta and is primarily optimized to address the architectural characteristics and performance bottlenecks of NVIDIA Blackwell GPUs~(e.g, B200), we mainly use FlashAttention3 in our experiments.
+As shown in Table~\ref{tab:AblationAttention_cost_only}, the inference cost consistently decreases as the FlashAttention implementation advances across versions.
+These results suggest that, as FlashAttention kernels and GPU architectures continue to evolve, our method can further benefit from such system-level improvements with only minimal modifications to the proposed method itself.